 PhD Student, MIT EECS

-Brief Bio: Having been born in Russia, I moved to Canada when I was 8 years old.
+Having been born in Russia, I moved to Canada when I was 8 years old.
 I attended the University of Toronto Schools from grade 7 through 12.
-I am completing (June 2012) a B.Sc., joint in Computer Science and Statistics at the University of Toronto in Canada; and will pursue my graduate degree at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology, in the field of computer vision (at CSAIL), as of September 2012.
+In 2012, I completed a B.Sc., joint in Computer Science and Statistics at the University of Toronto in Canada; and am currently pursuing my graduate degree at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology, in the field of computer vision (at CSAIL).